 A Leap Forward with STEM Integration

-Susan Harris, Fremont County Youth Coordinator, and Mandy Maher, Fremont County Program Coordinator, have spent the last 6 months learning about STEM Education through the help of Carma McLaren, a consultant with Gifted Education Solutions, LLC.
-They are excited to finally be ready to share it with Fremont County 4-H Families!
+Susan Harris, former Fremont County Youth Coordinator, and Mandy Maher, Fremont County Program Coordinator, spent 6 months learning about STEM Education through the help of Carma McLaren, a consultant with Gifted Education Solutions, LLC.

 STEM stands for Science, Technology, Engineering and Math.
 The STEM initiative came about in the United States because highly qualified candidates for STEM-related careers were difficult to find.
 The US was recruiting from other countries to find the talent required for certain fields.
 The Department of Education is now focused on efforts to maintain a domestic group of citizens that is more able to focus on STEM specialties.

 While schools are forced to teach a broad range of topics in a limited amount of time, 4-H is in a unique position that allows 4-Hers to slow down and dig deeper into what interests them outside of the school setting.
 4-H STEM allows youth to work on their questions, design their own tests, create their own models, build their understanding, and share their work with others.

 As Mandy and Susan learned more and more about STEM Education, they found that other counties were offering specialty clubs focused on robotics, wind energy, or other scientific applications.
 From that, the Fremont County Robotos robotics club was formed.
 While the new club was wildly successful in regional competition, finding enough kids and leaders to commit to it was a challenge.
 Another issue was the cost of a new start-up club.
 Mandy and Susan put their heads together and wondered if STEM already existed in the projects that were popular in Fremont County.
 They decided to integrate STEM education into the projects that everyone was already enjoying.